 A strong place to begin is by reviewing your current state.
 Where does your revenue come from today?
 Which sources feel stable, and which feel risky?
 Where do you already have strengths, assets, or opportunities that are under-leveraged?

 From there, focus on understanding both your risks and your possibilities.
-Assess your capacity, your entrepreneurial spirit, your governance and leadership, and begin to think strategically about where you could strengthen, grow, or add a revenue stream to your organization.
+Assess your capacity, your entrepreneurial spirit, your governance and leadership.
+Then, begin to think strategically about where you could strengthen, grow, or add a revenue stream to your organization.

 You Do Not Have to Do This Alone